-I believe we are at a critical juncture in our work to advance the reach of universities to broader and more diverse audiences.
-Changing demographics, demand for greater flexibility, and the role that technology plays in teaching and learning are fundamentally changing the role of universities.
+I am both honored and excited to have the opportunity to serve as President of the Canadian Association for University and Continuing Education (CAUCE) for 2017-18.
+CAUCE is a national organization with 50 institutional members plus a number of affiliate and professional members.
+While the names and focus activities of the units in which our members work may vary within their respective universities, our collective work to extend the reach of our institutions to broader and more diverse audiences has never been more important.
+Changing demographics, educational needs, and requirements for greater flexibility are fundamentally changing our universities.
 Our institutions need us now more than ever.
-Our practices are built on flexible approaches, eliminate barriers, and adapt to the changing needs of our learners.
+Our practices are built on flexible approaches, elimination of barriers, and adapting to the changing needs of our learners.
 We reach those who may otherwise not find a place within our institutions.

+CAUCE exists to support the work of our membership.
 Our collective work is an important part of the social fabric of our great nation.
-This is an exciting time to be part of the field of university continuing education and I look forward to working with you to advance the national dialogue on continuing education, and to support you in your practice through scholarship, professional development and fellowship.
+Our nation and the global context in which it is situated is changing more quickly than ever before and our universities need to adapt.
+As critical players in helping universities adapt, it is clear that there has never been a more exciting time to work in university continuing education.
+I look forward helping to advance the national dialogue on continuing education, and supporting those who work in this rapidly evolving field through scholarship, professional development and fellowship.

 Gary Hepburn, PhD